Infectious Disease Ecology

 The IDE&MCM deal with the infectious contact zones during the behaviour and as an effect of co-living of the following four entities: humans, animals held in captivity or otherwise associated to man, food, as far as it functions as a vector of infectious entities, and the ecotope.

-If one defines the entities more exactly, then it follows that: 1.
-Humans in the sense of the IDE&MCM are usually civic inhabitants of municipalities in industrial nations.
+1. Humans in the sense of the IDE&MCM are usually civic inhabitants of municipalities in industrial nations.

 2. Animals are those heterotrophic macro-organisms, usually from the class of the vertebrates, which live in association with man, frequently they act as food, leisure objects or partner substitute.